logzio/logz-docs/_source/user-guide/cloud-siem/private-feed.md

 **About the feed**

-1. **IOC type** - IPs are auto-selected.
-Currently only IPs are supported.
-In the future, the option to add private feeds for malicious URLs and Domains will be added.
+1. **IOC type** - Select one type.
+Supported types include IPs, DNSs (domain), URLs, md5/sha1/sha256 hash-based signatures, user-agent HTTP headers, and custom indicators of your choice.
 2. **Confidence** - Select a reliability score for your feed.
 3. **Description** - Give some context for your feed.
 It's a good idea to add contact info for the person who owns the feed.